 In our view it’s never an editor’s job to tell a writer to give up on anything or to stop writing.
 That’s a personal choice than can only be made by the author.
 But it is our job to give candid, knowledgeable diagnostic feedback so that a sound decision can be made based on a thoughtful and credible assessment of where the work currently stands.

-The feedback we provide will take on a different flavor depending on the nature of the work it addresses, so an evaluation of a fundamentally strong manuscript with a good story, engaging characters, and a terrific narrative voice is going to look different from an evaluation of something that has none of these attributes.
-What we promise is to be thorough, honest, fair in our analysis, and provide valuable feedback regardless of the state of the manuscript or the level of experience of the author.
+The feedback we provide will take on a different complexion depending on the nature of the work it addresses, so an evaluation of a fundamentally strong manuscript with a good story, engaging characters, and a terrific narrative voice is going to look different from an evaluation of something that has none of these attributes.
+What we promise is our best effort to be thorough, honest, fair in our analysis, and to provide valuable feedback regardless of the state of the manuscript or the level of experience of the author.

 Some of the questions we ask ourselves as we read to assess the appeal of a book’s premise and the strength of a story, characters, writing, pace, etc., are largely consistent from manuscript to manuscript.
 Others are more specific to the story itself, the genre, the age group, or the author’s publishing goals.

 And we have much more to say about this in part III which addresses the broad scope of topics a manuscript evaluation can address and the take-away value of such a memo for authors.